 Dual Credit and Youth Train in Trades*

-Students receive credit towards their Grade 12 graduation requirements, as well as NIC credit towards a degree, diploma, or trades credential.
+Students receive credit towards their Grade 12 graduation requirements, as well as NIC credit toward a degree, diploma, or trades credential.
 Credits are fully transferable to institutions across BC.
-NIC offers:

 I was able to take BUS-162 at NIC through dual credit and would definitely recommend it to other high school students.
 The course gave me an introduction to what college classes are like before actually entering college.
 I learned quite a lot about marketing and the techniques used by large companies which was very interesting.